-Potential Activity Centre Expansion: The City's Public Open Space Strategy identifies Berkshire Road Reserve, which neighbours Forrestfield LAC for potential transfer.
-The transfer of this reserve could enable the expansion of Forrestfield LAC.
+Potential Activity Centre Expansion: The City's Public Open Space Strategy identifies Berkshire Road Reserve, which neighbours Berkshire Road LAC for potential transfer.
+The transfer of this reserve could enable the expansion of Berkshire Road LAC or additional residential development adjacent to the existing site.
 Refer to Appendix 5 for opportunities and issues mapping.